GoogleChrome/web.dev/src/site/content/en/handbook/inclusion-and-accessibility/index.md

    elements.
 *  Don't use tabs to indent code; use spaces only.
 *  Wrap lines at 80 characters.
-*  Mark code blocks with the appropriate formatting (css, json, and more) to style it appropriately.
+*  Mark code blocks with the appropriate formatting (CSS, JSON, and more) to style it appropriately.

 In the rare case that you need to omit an accessibility detail to better convey what you're teaching: